Our lawyers are taking Valsartan cancer lawsuits. Our attorneys are handing these claims in all 50 states.

 The best way to underscore how serious the problem with these tainted drugs is the bipartisan support for further investigation in Congress.
 These people cannot agree on the color of the sky.
 But they agree that they want more information on what happened with Valsartan.

 - This understanding of the risks of NDMA with Valsartan has led many to the conclusion that Zantac causes cancer for all of the same reasons that it does with Valsartan.

 - Another drug that may cause cancer: Belviq

 NDMA is not only a particularly dangerous carcinogen, but it can also be a poison at high levels.
 There have been several reported cases in which people died from internal bleeding and severe liver damage after ingesting high doses of NDMA on just one occasion.
 In animal testing, ingesting high to moderate levels of NDMA caused major liver damage after just a few days and cancer after just several weeks.
 Almost all of the animals

-This is very troubling because Valsartan is used as a "maintenance" drug which is taken daily on a long-term basis.
+This is very troubling because Valsartan is used as a "maintenance" drug taken daily on a long-term basis.
 This means that some people may have been ingesting NDMA once or twice a day for several years.
-This sort of continuous long term use is exactly the type of exposure than can cause cancer.
-NDMA exposure is linked to specific cancers such as:
+This sort of continuous long-term use is exactly the type of exposure that can cause cancer.
+NDMA exposure is linked to specific Valsartan-related cancers such as:

 - Liver Cancer

 Are these the only cancers linked to NDMA exposure?
 No. It seems as though NDMA can cause many different cancers.
 There is also talk of pancreatic cancer, non-Hodgkin's Lymphoma, leukemia, and multiple myeloma.
 Certainly, the MDL class action Zantac lawsuit have taken an even deeper dive into NDMA and found bladder cancer is probably the cancer that can be best linked to this compound.
 (Interesting, Zantac is not as well linked to kidney cancer which we list above.)